 The Catholic faith has a rich artistic tradition which comprises our identity as Catholic people.
 To expose students to this aspect of their heritage, the CARTT program was created.
 CARTT presentations combine goals and objectives of each grade level's art and religious education curriculums by guiding students in observations and discussions of religious masterpiece works of art.
 Students expand their critical thinking skills as they explore Catholicism through centuries of faith-inspired artwork.
 Opportunities for each grade level to work with certain media and in the techniques of traditional genres of Christian artwork are available throughout the school year.

-The purpose of the Service Club, which is for 6th to 8th Grade, is to provide an opportunity for STAGS students to work on their Catholic Formation.
+The purpose of the Service Club, which is for 6th to 8th Grade, is to provide an opportunity for our students to work on their Catholic Formation.
 The Club’s mission is to prepare students for Catholic-centered service and leadership; inspiring them to lead ethical and community-focused lives, while fostering a positive, affirming climate on campus centered on social, academic, and personal development.
-Students hold positions within the Club and select the organizations assisted such as the WHEAT organization (World Hunger Advocacy Group), Sonoran conservancy, and Michael's Place as well as devoting time to support STAGS‘ internal needs.
+Students hold positions within the Club and select the organizations assisted such as the WHEAT organization (World Hunger Advocacy Group), Sonoran conservancy, and Michael's Place as well as devoting time to support our communities internal needs.

 To foster student leadership as well as contribute to a student centered environment, the Student Council coordinates school events as well as providing a voice for student ideas.
 With a teacher advisor, the Student Council, comprised of 5th to 8th Graders, is a group elected from a body of students to serve as representatives in student government.